There is nothing that strikes terror in the hearts of new moms more than the idea of her baby catching the flu.

 4: Elevate Your Baby’s Head

-When Cali was younger and had a terrible congestion issue, I placed her in the ol’ Rock N’ Play at night.
-This sleeper was a Godsend for reflux and colds alike.
 If your baby is struggling with a stuffy nose, this can give the poor dear a reprieve.
-If purchasing a Rock N’ Play is out of the budget, there’s also a wedge you can purchase that is safe for your baby’s crib.
+If purchasing an infant swing or bassinet is out of the budget, there’s also a wedge you can purchase that is safe for your baby’s crib.
 We purchased ours at Toys R’ Us, but Amazon carries a universal wedge that is very similar.

 Having said that, elevating your baby’s head is a bit of a double-edged sword.
 The American Academy of Pediatrics is clear about safe sleep.
 Your baby should sleep on a flat mattress for the lowest chance of SIDS.
 Also consider that research suggests that any elevated surface can obstruct an infant’s airways when used for long periods of time.
 So, like any decision you make with your little squishy, weigh the pros and cons.

-If your baby is over 6 months, you can try adding essential oils.
-Essential oils such as lemon, lavender, and eucalyptus (in very, very small amounts), can help break up congestion and relieve stress.
-Million Dollar Mama actually has a great article on how to make a baby-safe essential oil blend and where to find the oils.
+If your baby is over 6 months, you can try adding essential oils to your humidifier or diffuser.
+Essential oils such as lemon, lavender, and frankincense (in very, very small amounts), can help break up congestion and relieve insomnia.

 6: Vapor Rub